Live Blackjack Casinos

 When played properly, the game of Blackjack can become a game of skill.
 Having a blackjack strategy in place can lower the house edge down a notch to about 0.5%.

 Basic Blackjack strategy dictates that you take the opportunity of the dealer’s up-card.
 Although the main aim is to have a total hand value of 21, your biggest goal should be to beat the dealer.
-By having a look at the dealer's up-card you can have estimate the eventual outcome and thus, play your hand accordingly.
+By having a look at the dealer's up-card you can have estimated the eventual outcome and thus, play your hand accordingly.

 One way to look at this is if the dealer’s face-down card is a 10.
 Since 10-value cards make up 4 out of possible denominations, you can easily assume the total value of the card.
 So, let’s imagine you have a total hand value of 16, and the dealer has an up-card of 7, you can assume that the biggest total sum that the dealer could possibly have in hand is 17.